bagelquant/fin_model_1/final report/report.md

 In the upcoming mean-variance optimization, we will impose constraints to ensure that the portfolio has the same mktrf exposure as the DJIA index while maintaining higher exposure to the other factors.
 The goal is to preserve the same market exposure as the DJIA index while aiming for higher returns through increased exposure to the other factors.

-### Rolling mean-variance optimization and lookback period selection

-- Constraints:
+Constraints:

 - The portfolio must have the same mktrf exposure as the DJIA index.
 - The portfolio must have higher exposure to the other factors (smb, hml, rmw, cma).
 - The portfolio weights must sum to 1.
 - The portfolio weights must be non-negative (no short selling).
 - Maximum weight for each stock is 10% (to avoid concentration risk).

-- [ ] need to generate plots and tables

 ### Final portfolio allocation